-The WebSocket communication channel can be established over unencrypted TCP or over encrypted TLS.

-When unencrypted WebSockets are used, the URI scheme is $w{S://}$ and its default port is 80.
-If using TLS WebSockets, the URI scheme is $w{SS://}$ and the default port is 443.
+The Websocket communication channel can be established over unencrypted TCP or over encrypted TLS.
+When unencrypted Websockets are used, the URI scheme is ws:// and its default port is 80 80 .
+If using TLS Websockets, the URI scheme is ws:// and the default port is 443 .

-When referring to WebSockets, we must consider the original connection and whether it uses TLS or if it is being sent unencrypted.

-In this section we will show the information being sent when the connection upgrades from HTTP to WebSocket and the risks it poses if not handled correctly.
-In the first example, we see a regular HTTP connection being upgraded to a WebSocket connection:
+When referring to Websockets, we must consider the original connection and whether it uses TLS or if it is being sent unencrypted.
+In this section we will show the information being sent when the connection upgrades from HTTP to Websocket and the risks it poses if not handled correctly.
+In the first example, we see a regular HTTP connection being upgraded to a Websocket connection:

 Notice that the header contains our cookie for the session.
-To ensure no sensitive information is leaked, TLS should be used when upgrading our connection, as shown in the following image:
+To ensure no sensitive information is leaked, TLS should be used when upgrading our connection.
+As the following image shows:

-In the latter example, our connection upgrade request is using SSL, as well as our WebSocket:
+In the latter example, our connection upgrade request is using SSL, as well as our Websocket: